Why you need to go to Lands End San Francisco

 - End your hike at Eagle Point Overlook, then head back to your car (1.4 miles).

 You’ll start on the Golden Gate Bridge, pass through Baker Beach and Sea Cliff, and head to the Sutro Baths at Land’s End.
-The tour tops off with a drink at the Cliff House where you can chill and watch the sunset.
-(Make dinner reservations in advance if you want).
+The tour tops off at a spot where you can chill and watch the sunset.

 Camera Obscura and Holograph Gallery

 The Camera Obscura in San Francisco is listed on the National Register of Historic Places and is one of about 20 existing camera obscuras in the world.
-Both the camera and Cliff House restaurant are owned by the National Park Service as part of the Golden Gate National Recreation Area.
+The camera is owned by the National Park Service as part of the Golden Gate National Recreation Area.

 - Lands End Lookout — Address: 680 Point Lobos Ave, San Francisco, CA 94121.
 Visitor center, cafe & gift shop open daily from 9am to 5pm.

 - Parking: Free parking on the street and in the parking lots up the hill and at the beach.
-Cliff House has valet parking beginning each evening at 5pm.
 For tours listed above, follow the link for parking info and schedule.